Dr Eric Taylor Woods

 School of Law, Criminology and Government (Faculty of Arts, Humanities and Business)

-In my research, I use insights from cultural sociology to explore how ideas and institutions develop through time, and how they impact upon, and are impacted by, social action.
-More specifically, I have explored these themes in relation to ethnicity, nationalism, and colonialism.
-Currently, I am co-writing a book for Oxford University Press, which examines the historical antecedents of the so-called 'new' nationalism in the West.
-To do so, I am conducting a comparative content analysis of the Twitter communication of political leaders in the United States, France, and the United Kingdom.
-Research for the book is funded by grants from the British Academy and the Social Science Research Council of Canada.
+I am currently completing a book for Oxford University Press, which examines the 'new nationalism' through a comparative content analysis of the Twitter communication of political leaders in the United States, France, and the United Kingdom.
+The book is being co-written with Dr Robert Schertzer (University of Toronto) and is slated to be published in 2021.
+Research for the book is funded by the British Academy and the Social Science Research Council of Canada.

 In addition to my role at Plymouth University, I serve as a Faculty Fellow at the Center for Cultural Sociology at Yale University, and I am an editor of the journals Cultural Sociology and Nations and Nationalism.
 I am also a founding editor of The State of Nationalism, an open-access portal that reviews key themes in the study of nationalism.
 Prior to joining Plymouth University, I was based at the University of East London.
 I hold a PhD from the London School of Economics and Political Science.